damian-lis/portfolio-website/README.md

 The logic of the discussed BackBtn object is implemented as follows: (scripts/objects/BackBtn.js):

 ```
 import {
   createElementFn,
   appendElementsToContainerFn,
 } from '/scripts/helpers/index.js'
 import { classNames, paths, elements } from '/data/global/names.js'

 class BackBtn {
   constructor(container) {
     const containerSent = document.querySelector(container)
     this.createElements()
     this.createComponents()

     appendElementsToContainerFn([this.mainComponent], containerSent)
   }

   createElements() {
     this.mainContainer = createElementFn({
       element: elements.a,
       href: '/',
       classes: [classNames.global.leftBtn],
     })
     this.arrowImg = createElementFn({
       element: elements.img,
       src: paths.arrowImg,
     })
   }

   createComponents() {
     this.mainComponent = appendElementsToContainerFn(
       [this.arrowImg],
       this.mainContainer
     )
   }
 }

 export default BackBtn
 ```

-As we can see above, it is a very simple object that closely resembles a Sound object.
+As we can see above, it is a very simple object that closely resembles a Audio object.
 In this BackBtn object by createElements method (which uses the createElement helper - the implementation is here scripts/helpers/createElementFn.js) are created two individual elements: this.mainContainer and this.arrowImg element is responsible for the link to the home page and container.

 Thanks to createComponents method (which uses the appendElementsToContainerFn helper - the implementation is here scripts/helpers/appendElementsToContainer.js)) a component named this.mainComponent was created by combining the previously mentioned elements which is attached to the containerSent (element found with the sent reference to the object) by appendElementsToContainerFn helper at the end of constructor (the same logic of creating and connecting elements as in the case of the previously discussed objects).

 <br/>
 <br/>

-### 3.2.7.
+### 3.2.8.
 Create project sneak peeks by SneakPeeks object (ok)

 Sneak peeks of the projects that I have created appear at the bottom of the main page.
 It looks like this: